-Exam format, hardest topics, MCQ strategy & practical assessment tips
+Exam format, study system, hardest topics & practical assessment tips

 The CSWIP 3.1u exam tests your ability to identify defects, understand inspection principles, and work safely underwater.
 It's not designed to trick you — it expects precision and safety.

-This guide walks you through the exact exam format, the topics most candidates struggle with, and proven strategies to prepare efficiently.
+This guide walks you through the exact exam format, the topics most candidates struggle with, and how to use our NDTPrep 3.1u Exam Bundle to prepare efficiently.
+Start with the FREE Welding Defects and Terminology Practice Exam to build your foundation.

 | Component | Format | Duration | Pass Mark |